jordimz13/jordimz13.github.io/index.md

 I am a 4th year Ph.D. student at Boston College, advised by [Ian Biringer](https://ianbiringer.net/).
 I am originally from [Mexicali, Mexico](https://en.wikipedia.org/wiki/Mexicali).

-I am currently interested in the algebra and geometry of (big) mapping class groups.
+My research interests concern the algebra and geometry of (big) mapping class groups.

 ## Places we may have met